 The allegations, which are apparently so appalling that they could not be reproduced in cohesive English sentences, include countless acts of belligerence toward Turks and the American people, not least of which include Combs' direct responsibility for 1/3 of the September 11th catastrophe.
 Turks claims:

-He date raped me 24 years ago and knocked me down him and Kim Porter and Wallace Wright, then Sean Combs and Kim and Wallace Wright came back 18 years later and raped and sexually abused my children and knocked my children down and crushed me and my children daily.
+[Diddy] went through Kim Porter and Rodney King and knocked down the WTC and then they all came and knocked my children down.
+Set me up to be on disability and disabled my baby. he put my baby in a wheelchair. - He date raped me 24 years ago and knocked me down him and Kim Porter and Wallace Wright, then Sean Combs and Kim and Wallace Wright came back 18 years later and raped and sexually abused my children and knocked my children down and crushed me and my children daily.
+[1]

 Prominent Intellectuals of the German Tradition/Mustache Quarterly Covers Over the Years

 How very wise of me to major in this field of vast real world application.
-I can't say that the nine classes I've taken thus far have been a total waste of time, but I'd be lying if I didn't at least call them a large waste of time
+I can't say that the nine classes I've taken thus far have been a total waste of time, but I'd be lying if I didn't at least call them a large waste of time.

 You know those commercials where the advertisers painstakingly convince you that something that has never bothered you once in your life is suddenly a problem; a problem that they so conveniently have a solution to?
 Throw in some choice words like comported and historicity and that's more or less what the introductory chapters of most philosophy texts are like.